 This option sets local-host only mode, which sets the server address to localhost (disabling the server so that the server address cannot be overridden).
-Connections to the local server use a TSIG key found in /var/run/named/session.key, which is automatically generated by named if any local primary zone has set update-policy to local.
+Connections to the local server use a TSIG key found in local-session_key], which is automatically generated by named if any local primary zone has set update-policy to local.
 The location of this key file can be overridden with the -k option.